Creating the Cafe Society I Always Dreamed Of

 Somewhat improbably, I moved to New York in 2004 to start a literary salon and writers’ space in a grand, but run-down mansion on Gramercy park, the home of a larger 19th-century arts and social club.
 They leased a space to me and my best friend for practically nothing, a derelict former artists’ studio that we renovated ourselves from top to bottom.
 We carted away 50 years’ worth of junk, redid damaged floors, hung ornate, absurd toile wallpaper and, admiring the impressive, if slightly ersatz, elegant space that we were now in possession of, decided it would be a reasonable business venture to start a members’ club for authors and literary-minded people.
 I had grown up in the thrall of 19th-century French novels with their tales of salons and the glittering urban life of artists and writers and glamorous women and this was my way of bringing into being the life I had always thought I wanted.

 The worst of this illusion I blame on reading Proust in college.
 I had wanted to be a writer for as long as I could remember, but at 20 found myself, much like narrator of In Search of Lost Time, bursting with intensely felt moments and literary ambition, yet somehow not quite getting around to writing that masterpiece I had planned.
 My identification with the prickly, overwrought young man, as well as a general predilection for all things Second Empire (realist novels! courtesans! swan’s neck chairs!) made me take this book to heart—my personal template, a model for the writer’s life.
 I already had the sickly constitution, an embarrassing fascination with dukes and duchesses, a tendency to lapse into purple prose, and wild lurches between equally crushing arrogance and insecurity.
-At the time, young and foolish as I was,
+At the time, young and foolish as I was, I thought that all I lacked on my journey to be a writer, was the world.
+That bright and sparkling life of the metropolis, where important things happened, fame, celebrity, brilliant writers and artists, the ferment of intellectual and social life.
+I wanted a salon.
+But we also wanted to pay our rent so my friend and I came up with the idea of charging membership fees.
+In return, we would offer places to write during the day and host readings and lectures at night—creating the café society that I had always dreamed of, more or less from scratch, with a lot of moxie and a few wine sponsors.

 The idea sounds totally absurd now, and was pretty audacious even then.
 That my friend and I were both attractive, clever, 25-year-olds, blonde and brunette, appealing in that eternal Betty and Veronica, Gentlemen prefer Blondes dialectic, or that my friend was already well placed in a certain slice of the upper echelons of the kind of downtown scene where artists and heiresses had been mixing ever since Warhol, all certainly helped our endeavor.
 But the success of our salon once it opened was so surprising, so unlikely that only looking back now does it seem so clearly exemplary of its time and place—just one of the many bubbles rising in the strange effervescence of those years in New York.
 The city had risen on waves of capital from the dot com boom of the decade before and it still felt like there was money everywhere.